brendanmetzger/ledger/README.md

 # Pedagogy
-A way to Organize my teaching materials, my students, and my assignments.
+A way to Organize my teaching materials,  students and  assignments.

 ## todo
 - [x] add date to emails